eli6/sheepjump_game/README.md

-# Sheep Jump Game :sheep:
+# Sheep Jump Game :sheep: :joystick:

 Small Godot game experiment (still a stub) that involves a sheep jumping on rocks.

 ## Installation

 You need to have the Godot engine installed.
-Open the "project.godot" file and press play to try out the game.
+Clone the project, open the "project.godot" file with the Godot game engine and press play to try out the game.

 ## Gameplay example